biolink/biolink-model/docs/TranslatorMinimal.md

  * [participates in](participates_in.md) - holds between a continuant and a process, where the continuant is somehow involved in the process
  * [phenotype of](phenotype_of.md) - holds between a phenotype and a biological entity, where a phenotype is construed broadly as any kind of quality of an organism part, a collection of these qualities, or a change in quality or qualities (e.g. abnormally increased temperature).
  * [physically interacts with](physically_interacts_with.md) - holds between two entities that make physical contact as part of some interaction.  does not imply a causal relationship.
- * [positively correlated with](positively_correlated_with.md) - holds between any two named thing entities "correlated with" one another in a positive manner.
+ * [positively correlated with](positively_correlated_with.md) - A relationship that holds between two concepts represented by variables for which a statistical correlation  is demonstrated, wherein variable values move together in the same direction (i.e. increased in one or  presence of one correlates with an increase or presence of the other).
  * [preceded by](preceded_by.md) - holds between two processes, where the other is completed before the one begins
  * [precedes](precedes.md) - holds between two processes, where one completes before the other begins
  * [predisposes](predisposes.md) - holds between two entities where exposure to one entity increases the chance of developing the other